ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 Domain Owner Assessment Policy is taken from the p= tag of the record.

-If the DMARC Policy Record to be applied is that of either the Organizational Domain or the Public Suffix Domain and that domain is different than the Author Domain, then the Domain Owner Assessment Policy is taken from the sp= tag (if any) if the Author Domain exists, or the np= tag (if any) if the Author Domain does not exist.
+If the DMARC Policy Record to be applied is that of either the Organizational Domain or the Public Suffix Domain and the Author Domain is a subdomain of that domain, then the Domain Owner Assessment Policy is taken from the sp= tag (if any) if the Author Domain exists, or the np= tag (if any) if the Author Domain does not exist.
 In the absence of applicable sp= or np= tags, the p= tag policy is used for subdomains.